-- ☐ In the first month of the semester in which final requirements are met, submit an Application for Degree form.
-File the form with your advisor prior to the deadline date.
-Request application for degree forms and deadline dates from the Graduate Studies office. - □ Take Final Comprehensive Exam, if required.
-Check for the specific date with your program advisor. - ☐ Complete final approval of thesis and issuance of a bindery number by the Graduate Studies office.
-Submit the bindery number to your advisor three weeks prior to commencement. - ☐ Pay all graduation fees.
-The Office of Student Financial Services will bill you; pay upon receipt of bill.
+- In the first month of the semester in which final requirements are met, submit an Application for Degree form.
+File the form with your adviser prior to the deadline date.
+Request application for degree forms and deadline dates from the Graduate Studies office. - Take Final Comprehensive Exam, if required.
+Check for the specific date with your program adviser. - Complete final approval of thesis and submit to your adviser three weeks prior to commencement. - Pay all graduation fees.
+The Office of Student Financial Services will bill your student account; pay upon receipt of bill.